H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!TIP]
 > The [Session/Cookie](https://docs.gofiber.io/api/middleware/session) mechanism in the [`Fiber Framework`](https://gofiber.io/)
-> is compatible with `HPA` (Horizontal Pod Autoscaling) for large-scale applications + multiple sites in one deployment, as long as you do not use the storage option that relies on [`direct memory`](https://docs.gofiber.io/storage/memory_v2.x.x/memory/).
+> is compatible with `HPA` (Horizontal Pod Autoscaling) for large-scale applications + multiple sites in single deployment, as long as you do not use the storage option that relies on [`direct memory`](https://docs.gofiber.io/storage/memory_v2.x.x/memory/).

 > [!WARNING]
 > While this boilerplate uses the [`Fiber Framework`](https://gofiber.io/), it is compatible with `HPA` (Horizontal Pod Autoscaling) for large-scale applications and multiple sites in a single deployment.